 14. Leadership Now

-Experience: Michael is an author, communicator, and coach.
-Aims to build leaders on all levels and in all contexts.
+Experience: Michael McKinney, author of Leadership Now, is a communicator and coach and aims to build leaders on all levels and in all contexts.

 Blog Content: Firmly believing that leadership is much more than a position, it's more than formal authority.
 Furthermore, more people should use the influence without formal authority.
 Offers thought-provoking exercises to question yourself and your current situation.